 This baseline understanding of light is important because, for most instances in scripture, light is used figuratively – we need not think these authors were referring to light that was coming from the sun or moon.
 Rather, a light from God is something that results in spiritual understanding.
 The psalmist writes, “For with you is the fountain of life; in your light do we see light.”
 (Psalm 36:9) It is through God that the best life is to be found, and that the understanding from God surpasses human understanding.
 Similarly, referring to Christ, the gospel writer says, “In him was life, and the life was the light of men.
 The light shines in the darkness, and the darkness has not overcome it.”
 (John 1:4-5)

 Light is energy.
 The light energy from the sun becomes the energy which powers nearly every ecosystem on the planet.
 Photoautotrophs (e.g., plants, plankton) do not merely absorb the energy, they transform it via photosynthesis into chemical energy which can then be transferred to other organisms.
+That energy can be used in turn by these organisms to grow, change and move.
 For the Christian, there is spiritual power found in Christ.
 This power results in a transformation of the mind through which lives are changed enabling people to follow after God and accomplish His purposes on earth.

 Light allows us to see.
 When light reflects off objects it enters our eyes and provides the sense data by which we can both know about and understand our external world.
 When the light of Christ enters the life of Christians, they gain an understanding of the world which is not comprehended by the rest of the world.
 It is an understanding which enables them to have faith in Christ and do His will.